glankk/gz/USAGE.md

 watches menu so that it's always visible, even when the menu is closed.
 When a watch is released, a positioning button will appear which lets you change the position of the watch on the screen.
 Holding Z when positioning the watch will move it faster.
+The **visible** option can be unchecked to hide all watches globally.

-Watches can be imported from text files on an ED64 SD card by pressing the folder icon.
+Watches can be imported from text files on an SD card by pressing the folder icon.
 Press a watch file to bring up a list of all watches contained in that file.
 Press a watch to import it to your watch list.
 When you've imported all the watches you need, press **return** to go back to the watches menu.
 The format of watch files is described in the wiki, [here](https://github.com/glankk/gz/wiki/Watch-File-Syntax).